Paulinus26/Billing-Observability-System-Stripe-Event-Monitoring-Failure-Detection/README.md

 Figure 3: System Ingestion Pipeline Verification

-Image Placement: [Screenshot of the terminal showing the Stripe CLI "Ready" message and successfully forwarding events to localhost:3000/webhook.]

 Phase 4 — Operational Simulation

 Validated the system using standardized test cards to trigger specific response paths.